-The brand used gamification tactics to enhance the Starbuck’s experience and to boost sales as well.
+The brand used gamification tactics to enhance the Starbucks experience and to boost sales as well.
 Players register for My Reward through an application.
-Everytime they purchase a Starbucks product, they accumulate stars (which actually look like cups that are graphically filled in).
+Every time they purchase a Starbucks product, they accumulate stars (which look like cups that are graphically filled in).

 But the game does not stop here.
 There are three “levels” depending on the degree of user loyalty.
-More frequent visits to a Starbucks store is awarded through an upgraded level.
-Examples of benefits include: an extra cup of coffee, a birthday gift or even offers designed specially for the customer.
+More frequent visits to a Starbucks store are awarded through an upgraded level.
+Examples of benefits include an extra cup of coffee, a birthday gift, or even offers designed specially for the customer.

 Core Octalysis Drives

-Within the Octalysis model, the Core drive of Development & Accomplishment (#2) is a major source of motivation.
+Within the Octalysis model, the Core Drive 2: Development & Accomplishment is a major source of motivation.
 Another element is Ownership & Possession (the possibility of receiving virtual goods, which is common to any loyalty program).